MohammadIbrahimMaulana2610312019/Kelompok-4-LPP/README.md

 The program receives:

-- The player's guess
+- The user income
-- The number of attempts
+- The user expense category

 ---